 ANDRIIVSKI DESCENT

-St. Andrew’s Church marks the start of Andriivskyi Descent, a sloped cobbled street which easily gets the prize for Kiev’s most quaint street.
+St. Andrew’s Church marks the start of Andriivskyi Descent, a sloped cobbled street which easily gets the prize for Kyiv’s most quaint street.

 At the bottom of Andriivskyi Descent lies Podil, an area with pre-Soviet architecture.
 I really liked the vibe of this area and would consider it a good place to stay.
 It’s an equally good place to have lunch and hang out.